corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.3.\* "Herbert."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 Overwrites the three built-in counter-limited armies in order to improve their counter usage: `titanic_assault_army`, `titanic_azizian_assault_army`, and `imperial_legion`.
 The `titanic_assault_army` also has its maximum counter scaled by the number of owned planets where the Titanic Life study was successfully completed.